 There are many housing options for students looking to live off-campus while attending Northern Michigan University.
 From studio apartments to large houses for rent, you will probably be able to find what you're looking for in Marquette, Mich. and the surrounding area.
 A couple resources to begin your search for off-campus housing are found below.
-Before you get on with your housing search, please read the University's "Housing Requirement" policy section on this webpage.
+Before you start your housing search, please read the University's "Housing Requirement" policy section on this webpage.

 The following websites are available to assist students in their search for off-campus housing: